murolem/logger/README.md

 [![coverage](https://codecov.io/gh/murolem/logger/branch/main/graph/badge.svg?token=TnonWYz4U8)](https://codecov.io/gh/murolem/logger)

 # logger
-Logs messsages and arbitrary data to the console, can throw errors.

-todo the rest :)
+A logging utility inspired by [log4j](https://github.com/log4js-node/log4js-node) and [winston](https://github.com/winstonjs/winston).

+Can log simple messages, along with:

+-   arbitrary data, presented «as is» to view in the browser console or formatted to a json (configurable).
+-   ability to throw an error, stopping execution
+-   ability to alert a message using browser «alert»

+todo examples and docs